Tackling European challenges together in a competitive market

 One of our most promising projects is remote tower control as it shows great potential for cost-savings, productivity improvements and an enhanced provision of safe services.
 In a first step DFS will provide remote tower services for the small to medium-sized airports of Dresden, Erfurt and Saarbrucken from a centralised location in Leipzig.

 Airport Collaborative Decision Making (A-CDM) is something DFS has been focusing on for several years.
 To date, the main international airports in Germany – Frankfurt, Munich, Düsseldorf, Berlin-Brandenburg and Stuttgart – have implemented A-CDM procedures together with DFS as project partner.
 Hamburg Airport is currently in the process of implementation.
-In order to harmonise A-CDM throughout the network for optimised aircraft turn-around processes and minimised delays, we have set up a Harmonisation Initiative, called [email protected]
+In order to harmonise A-CDM throughout the network for optimised aircraft turn-around processes and minimised delays, we have set up a Harmonisation Initiative, called A-CDM@GER.

 Another DFS system developed within a SESAR project is a conflicting clearances system to avoid potential conflicts in tower operations in advance.
 It complements runway incursion monitoring and has been successfully validated at Hamburg Airport.
 The system uses the DFS Phoenix tower system as its basis.